Forum Lecture Series

 Common Reading Program

 The Common Reading Program plays an integral part in first-year students’ orientation to the University by providing a common intellectual experience; an invitation to join an academic community of students, faculty, and staff; and an introduction to collegiate life.
-Students receive the year’s selected book when they attend Summer Orientation.
-They should read the book before returning to campus for the Welcome Weekend in August.
-At that time, students participate in a book discussion led by a faculty or staff member that mirrors discussion in University classroom settings.
-In addition, Appalachian integrates the book and its themes into students’ classes (particularly First Year Seminars) and other activities throughout the year, including the Black & Gold Convocation, at which the book’s author speaks.
+All first-year students, including transfer students, receive the year’s selected book when they attend Summer Orientation and should read the book before returning to campus for the Welcome Weekend in August.
+At that time, students participate in a discussion about the book and about college classes led by a faculty member in a University classroom setting.
+In addition, Appalachian integrates the book and its themes into students’ classes (particularly First Year Seminars), lectures, and other events and activities throughout the year.

 Academic Civic Engagement